jwiegley/johnwiegley/drafts/drafts.md

 # Text

+Do not think merely that you live in a reality you have little ability to change or affect.
+Rather, you have the power to construct whatever reality you most believe in, because the Holy Spirit is engaged whenever faith and action fall into line with the Holy Writings.
+This is a Force that cannot be resisted, not even by the mountains themselves.

+# Text

 The inner faculty that can be used to relate us to the Unseen, can also be misused to relate us to the unreal.